-As mentioned in my post on Monday, I was bitten by the escape room bug in January 2019.
+As mentioned on Monday, I was bitten by the escape room bug in January 2019.
 I may not have been successful at all seven I’ve completed so far but that’s doesn’t seem important to me: each of them were fun, and has made me want to try out even more throughout this year.

 If you’ve never done one yourself, I’d suggest playing The Room for a digital experience that feels similar.
 I picked up the first title on iOS when it was originally released by Fireproof Games in September 2012, followed by the sequel when it came out on PC in July 2016.
 I’d never tried the third instalment though and Christmas seemed like a good time to revisit the series; so with the games discounted in the Steam sale, I purchased them all so my other-half and I could have a marathon-length The Room session.